mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Notes:

 - Fx.Scroll transition will stop on mousewheel movement if the wheelStops option is not set to false.
-This is to allow  users control their web experience.
+This is to allow  users to control their web experience.
 - Fx.Scroll is useless for Elements without scrollbars.